bardug/InAndOut/README.md

 InAndOut
 ========
-A very simple and basic attendence recorder in its early stages
+A very simple and basic attendance recorder in its early stages